V1ncNet/preview-service/README.md

 The service is supposed to be embedded in an `iframe`.
 Point the `src` attribute value to one of the preview endpoints.

-* `/preview/native?url=...` uses the browser default to display the resource provided in the URL.
+* `/preview/native?uri=...` uses the browser default to display the resource provided in the URI.
-* `/preview/pdf?url=...` uses PDF.js to display PDF documents.
+* `/preview/pdf?uri=...` uses PDF.js to display PDF documents.

 Currently, the resource proxy supports the schemes: `http`, `https` and `file`.
 The file proxy uses the `storage/` folder as root, but you can configure the